SirWumpus/erlang-bs/README.md

 - - -
 ### str:ptime(Bs, Fmt) -> { {Date, Time, Tz}, << Rest >> } | {badarg, << Rest >>}
+Parse the leading date-time of Bs according to Fmt and return a date-time-tz tuple and the remainder of the string not consumed.
+If a time zone conversion is not specified in the Fmt, then the local time zone of the user ($TZ) or system is assumed.
+If there is a parse error, badarg and remainder of the binary string where the parse failed is returned.

+The format string consists of zero or more conversion specifications, whitespace characters as defined by `ctype:isspace()`, and ordinary characters.
 Whitespace matches zero or more whitespace characters and ordinary characters match themselves.
+The following `%` format conversions are supportted:

 **%a** the day of week, using ~~the locale's~~ English weekday names; either the abbreviated or full name may be specified.
+Case is ignored.

 **%A** the same as %a.

 **%b** the month, using ~~the locale's~~ English month names; either the abbreviated or full name may be specified.
+Case is ignored.

 **%B** the same as %b.